 Blockchain Operations | Simulated transactions, for testing | Real transactions, on a distributed ledger |

-Node Participation | No active role in network validation | Users can run nodes to secure the network and validate transactions |
+Node Participation | No active role in network validation | Users can run nodes to secure the network and check transactions |

 User Engagement | Limited to testing and feedback | Open for developers to build dApps and engage with the ecosystem |